 Wordless Picture Book Writing Prompts

-Write From One Illustration: Use an illustration to spark your own creative story.
+Write From One Illustration: Use an illustration to spark your own creative writing story.

-Use the Book as Inspiration: Use a book to inspire and inform your own wordless picture book.
+Use the Book as Inspiration: Use an entire wordless book to inspire and inform your own wordless picture book or narrative story.

 Little Butterfly by Laura Logan

 This gorgeous wordless picture book follows a little girl dreaming of flying with Monarch butterflies.

 Imagine a City by Elise Hurst